Pranay-Pandurang-Patil/web-application-penetration-testing/README.md

 ## Authorization

-Testing is performed with explicit permission from the application owner against the authorized local development environment.
+Testing is performed with explicit permission from the application owner against the a authorized local development environment.

 The assessment is limited to the defined scope and does not include unauthorized systems or third-party infrastructure.